Deadly Strikes On Gaza, Lebanon As Israel Faces Aid Deadline - UrduPoint

 The alert from the Famine Review Committee warned of "an imminent and substantial likelihood of famine occurring, due to the rapidly deteriorating situation".

-A military statement denounced "partial, biased data and superficial sources with vested interests".
+Israel's military questioned the report's credibility, denouncing "partial, biased data and superficial sources with vested interests".

-The IPC says its process is "evidence-based" and ensures "a rigorous, neutral analysis".
+German Foreign Minister Annalena Baerbock said that "humanitarian access must be granted at all times and must never become a means of warfare".

+She said that "time and again" promises of aid were not kept, and that an Israeli pledge to flood Gaza with aid "must happen, without excuses".

 The heads of UN agencies in early November described north Gaza as "under siege" and denied "basic aid and life-saving supplies".

+Arab and Muslim leaders are gathering in Saudi Arabia for a summit Monday that will focus on the wars in Gaza and Lebanon.

-US Secretary of State Antony Blinken hopes to use the remaining weeks of his term to press for an end to the Gaza and Lebanon wars, a spokesman said on Thursday, before fellow mediator Qatar said Saturday it had suspended its role in trying to broker a deal.
+On Saturday, Gaza mediator Qatar said it had suspended its role in trying to broker a deal.

-"Qatar would resume those efforts... when the parties show their willingness and seriousness," Doha's foreign ministry spokesman Majed Al-Ansari said in a statement.

 Recent Stories